What we fund

 Alongside our open grant programme we also make strategic grants.
 These are invitation only opportunities where we will identify an organisation that we would like to work with to help us achieve our overall strategy goals.
 These grants will usually be focused on trying to achieve some kind of lasting system change or provide an opportunity to capitalise on a current situation or event.
 Recent examples of this support can be found here.

-Grants of up to £80,000 over two years are available
+Grants between £10,000 and £80,000 over 12 months to two years are available.

-A maximum of £40,000 per year can be requested
+A maximum of £40,000 per year can be requested.

 Planting at Weirs credit Malachy McCrudden

-credit Malachy McCrudden
+Credit: Malachy McCrudden

 Our Strategy – Theory of Change